 – Lady Wanda Why, Drag Queen & Host of Gender Blender

-Within Rosies Chester (Popworld) every Tuesday is the cities LGBTQ+ night and a staple of the queer scene, Gender Blender.
+Hosted by Rosies Chester (Popworld) every Tuesday, Gender Blender is the city’s regular LGBTQ+ night and a staple of the queer scene in Chester.
 It offers a safe environment for members of the queer community to come together, let loose, and dance.
 Gender Blender is a good place to let your hair down and not have to worry about judgement, prejudice, or the fear harassment and violence that is too common in non-LGBTQ+ spaces.

-Lady Wanda Why, the host and creator of the evening, says that the Gender Blender team have are more than just the team who host each week, but they have ‘ been there for some of our guests struggling coming to terms with who they are or even mental health problems, [Lady Wanda Why] makes a point of offering a shoulder to cry on or a chat with should people need it.’
+Lady Wanda Why, the host and creator of the evening, says that the Gender Blender team do much more than simply host each event, but they’ve also ‘ been there for some of our guests struggling coming to terms with who they are or even mental health problems … offering a shoulder to cry on or a chat with should people need it.’

 Gender Blender is a fun-packed night that plays a wide range of music, they offer great value drinks, and free entry via The Liverpool Arms (their official ‘Pre Venue’).
 They bring fun theme nights, the occasional celebrity guest, & Live PAS to Chester where you will have the chance to meet new friends along the way.